 You can also catch this plane on the Seattle (SEA) to Tokyo Narita (NRT) and Los Angeles (LAX) to Tokyo Haneda (HND) routes.

 Delta currently operates eight 777-200ERs and ten 777-200LRs in its fleet.
 18 will have been retrofitted by the end of 2019.
 This makes Delta’s Boeing 777’s a great choice both when considering who to fly with.
-Delta is already a great choice but by choosing specific aircraft you can be sure of the newest seats and a great experience.
+Delta is already a great choice, but you can be sure of the newest seats and a great experience by choosing specific aircraft.

 Do check the actual plane you are flying on before assuming that you will experience Delta One on these routes, as planes do chop and change.